 Even if your site is running on the fastest server on the planet, its geographical location is still limited.
 A WordPress CDN will reduce the distance between the individual user and the resources of the site, reducing both network latency and time to first byte (TTFB).

 Depending on where the request comes from, the nearest CDN PoP will be automatically assigned to deliver the cached resources.
-The result will be delivered faster to the user and user experience will increase.
+The result will be delivered faster to the user and the user experience will increase.

 So, for example, if your e-commerce website is hosted in the US and a user from Germany wants to open your website, the CDN will use the website’s static resources of the nearest PoP.
 That would be from Frankfurt.